 Limitations in Addition

-Along with the deadline concerns for switching the tax regime, certain other limitations prevent taxpayers to do the same and they must be aware of this.
+Along with the deadline concerns for switching the tax regime, certain other limitations prevent taxpayers from doing the same and they must be aware of this.
 Taxpayers with a salary and a house income, but not any business or professional earnings, are not allowed to switch between tax regimes.
 When these taxpayers switch to the New Tax Regime, they are permitted to switch back to the Old Regime only once.
 If they utilize this opportunity, they lose the ability to switch to the New Tax Regime in the future.

 Taxpayers having a professional or business income, however, can switch between the regimes by submitting the appropriate Form 10-IE within the specified timeline.
 Interestingly, while the law clearly states that taxpayers are required to switch to the New Tax Regime by filing their returns before the deadline which is July 31, there is no explicit provision indicating reverse can be possible.
 The law remains unclear to ascertain whether taxpayers can switch from the New Regime to the Old Tax Regime in case of belated filings.